-The City of Bordeaux and Climate Chance, in partnership with Cités Unies France (CUF) and Association Internationale des Maires Francophones (AIMF), are organising a day of exchanges and round tables around on the challenges and opportunities of biodiversity corridors.
+The conference co-organised by the City of Bordeaux and Climate Chance, in partnership with Cités Unies France (CUF) and Association Internationale des Maires Francophones (AIMF), was held on 27 September 2024 at Bordeaux.

 • International action by local authorities & biodiversity